 Turkey is a nation of diverse cultural heritage, situated at the crossroads between Europe and Asia.
-It is home to beautiful architecture, stunning national parks and many points of interest.
-It's the sights which draw many to Turkey - the tourism industry is one of the country's biggest and plays an important role in Turkey's economy.
+Home to beautiful architecture, stunning national parks and many points of interest, it's the sights which draw many to the country.

 The capital city of Ankara, as well as the country's employment and international relations hub Istanbul, are the focal points of Turkish business.